Section 2527. Pavement Marking

 b.
 Groove depth.

-For profiled marking tape, a grooved depth of 0.080 inches + 0.010 inches.
-For all other markings, a groove depth as recommended by the pavement marking manufacturer.
+A grooved depth of 0.080 inches +/- 0.010 inches applies to all pavement markings.
+If a different groove depth is recommended by the pavement marking manufacturer, the Engineer will determine the depth.

 c.
 Groove length.